Degree awarding powers

 Application and assessment

-To apply for degree awarding powers, providers will need to:
+To apply for degree awarding powers, providers need to complete the OfS application form.

-For New DAPs, providers must submit a plan showing how they will meet the criteria by the end of the probationary period.
-For Full DAPs, providers must meet all criteria at the point they apply.
+For New DAPs, providers must submit a detailed plan showing how they will meet the criteria by the end of the probationary period.

-Tips on how to prepare
+Tips on how to prepare your submission

 - Structure your self-assessment by each criteria and underpinning evidence requirement.
 Use narrative and evidence to clearly set out how you meet (or intend to meet) the criteria and all evidence requirements.